4 Popular Engagement Ring Setting Styles

-This late Art Deco bezel set engagement ring is nicely illustrates of how bezel ring settings can make a ring look slick and, dare we say it, almost modern.
+This late Art Deco bezel set engagement ring illustrates how bezel ring settings can make a ring look slick and, dare we say it, almost modern.

 Three Stone Setting

-Three stone rings, or trilogy rings as they are sometimes known, feature a trio of stone set closely together.
+Three stone rings – also known as trilogy rings – feature a trio of stone set closely together.

 For the romantics among you, this design represents the past, present and future making it a poignant style for an engagement ring.

 It’s often the case that the centre of the three stone is the largest (as is famously the case with Meghan Markel’s engagement ring) or the centre is a different colour gem to the outer two, as in this ruby and diamond trilogy ring, ideal for those who want a diamond but also need a little colour in their life!